 - Free, app-to-app international calling, messaging, and video conferencing

-- One billion users worldwide, but larger concentrated in China
+- One billion users worldwide, but concentrated in China

 - WeChat Out service provides international call rates

-Dubbed WeChat Out, this app works very similarly to the recently discontinued Skype app, allowing users to call actual phone numbers and landlines through the app.
-The Chinese-based app is probably best suited to those in China or Hong Kong, as its more than one billion users are primarily based there, but it’s still an easy-to-use international call app for anyone.
+The WeChat Out app allows users to call actual phone numbers and landlines through the platform.
+The China-based app is probably best suited to those in China or Hong Kong, as its more than one billion users are primarily based there, but it’s still an easy-to-use international call app for anyone.

 The WeChat interface is simple and intuitive, even for beginners.
 Source: WeChat